 Whether you are a seasoned traveler or just starting out, this award-winning podcast will inspire and motivate you – while providing helpful travel tips and resources.
 Join award travel expert Jet Set Lisette as she has conversations with diverse women who have found creative ways to travel more.
 Their stories offer insight and practical advice on how to make dream travel a reality.
 About Jet Set Lisette: In 2012 Lisette Austin learned how to “travel hack,” earning millions of airline miles and hotel points and saving (so far) over $100K in travel costs.
 She now helps others do the same.

-Full-time travellers Craig and Linda Martin take you around the world with them with stories, tips, tricks, and interviews with other travellers they meet on the road.
+Full-time travelers Craig and Linda Martin take you around the world with them with stories, tips, tricks, and interviews with other travelers they meet on the road.

 Welcome to JUMP Podcast, formerly known as The Budget-Minded Traveler.
 I’m your host, Traveling Jackie, and I’m here to explore travel, adventure, and lifestyle in ways meant to motivate YOU to move and get out and see the world.
 Let this show be a source of travel advice and inspiration, and remember that in the end, it’s YOU who takes the leap.